-Croatia: Ministry of Energy denies INA’s exploration license23.
-September 2018. / SEE Energy News
+Croatia: Ministry of Energy denies INA’s exploration license, SEE Energy News

 Croatian oil company INA said that the Ministry of Energy and Environmental Protection has denied its hydrocarbon exploration license in Sava exploration area.